Docklands Light Railway: Non-passenger stock

+Problems with wheel geometry

+All DLR trains have wheels that have a more angular profile than that on National Rail mainline trains, which is effective in manoeuvring around the tight curves encountered on DLR routes.
+However, a disadvantage of this technology is that they are partly responsible for violent shaking as the trains run at faster speeds on straight sections of the route, a phenomenon known as hunting oscillation.
+The new B23 rolling stock will have improved bogies and suspension to reduce this shaking effect.

+Another problem with the DLR's wheel geometry and tight rail curvature is that this setup makes noise, which is amplified by the use of steel box torsion girders (e.g. Marsh Wall elevated road crossing adjacent to South Quay DLR station).

 Corporate affairs

 Infrastructure and ownership

 Initially, DLR was a wholly owned subsidiary of London Regional Transport.
 In 1992, ownership was transferred to the London Docklands Development Corporation (LDDC).
 With the winding up of the LDDC in 1998, ownership passed to Department of the Environment, Transport and the Regions – before passing to Transport for London (TfL) in 2000.

-The infrastructure is owned by Docklands Light Railway Ltd, part of the London Rail division of TfL, which also manages London Overground, London Trams, the IFS Cloud Cable Car and the Elizabeth line.
+The infrastructure is owned by Docklands Light Railway Ltd, part of the London Rail division of TfL, which also manages London Overground, London Trams, the London Cable Car and the Elizabeth line.
 The infrastructure is maintained by the private company awarded the DLR franchise by TfL – currently KeolisAmey Docklands.
 The Lewisham, City Airport and Woolwich Arsenal extensions were designed, financed, built and maintained by private companies (concessionnaires): City Greenwich Lewisham (CGL) Rail, City Airport Rail Enterprises (CARE), and Woolwich Arsenal Rail Enterprises (WARE).
 In 2011, Transport Trading Limited (a subsidiary of TfL) bought out the companies responsible for the City Airport and Woolwich Arsenal extensions, leaving only the Lewisham extension under private ownership until 31 March 2021, when the concession reverted to TfL.